jasimvs/sample-go-svc/README.md

   tidy       Tidy Go module files
   ```

-Modify port in config.yaml, set to 9090
+Modify port in config.yaml, it's set to 9090 by default

 ## Use